-This year we launched our new five-year strategy, setting out how we will enhance patient care by offering more people the chance to participate in research.
+In 2017 we launched our new five-year strategy, setting out how we will enhance patient care by offering more people the chance to participate in research.
 We involved patients and the public in the development of our strategy, which has made it more patient focussed than ever before.
 Our four main aims are: to empower patients in research; support and nurture our workforce; make research visible in day to day activity and work with our regional partners to improve healthcare.

 A leader in health research

 NBT remains a leader in health research that aims to answer important clinical questions.
 We are currently managing £30 million grants awarded to deliver new programmes of research.
 NBT has attained significant success with our musculoskeletal, urology, renal and microbiological grant development and delivery.
 Over the last year we have had more grant submissions than ever before with increasing numbers of our staff leading and designing research to answer important clinical questions.
 We opened 131 new research studies and 4,377 new people participated in research here at NBT with a further 1,985 involved in existing research.

 Patients and the public have been directly involved in designing these studies to make sure they are relevant and accessible to our patient population.
 In the past year we have been awarded major new research grants in areas including Emergency, Urology, Renal and Orthopaedic Trauma surgery.

 The Trust is working collaboratively across the geographical area with primary and secondary care providers to ensure all patients have equal access to research,

 We are leading the way on patient referrals across the region to enable patient’s access to a greater range of research.
 We are highlighting research as a treatment option and empowering patients to request and require access to research studies.
 NBT is also working with a number of leading life science companies to improve health and answer key questions about dementia, diabetes, musculoskeletal and cancer.